cyinnove/.github/profile/README.md

 ## Overview

-At Cyinnove Org, we are on a mission to bring advanced security solutions to everyone 🚀
+At Cyinnove Organization, we are on a mission to bring advanced security solutions to everyone 🚀

 We are an open-source cybersecurity company, dedicated to building tools for security engineers, developers, bug hunters, security researchers, and threat hunters.
-Our goal is to help them design and manage vulnerability workflows faster and more effectively.
+We aim to help them design and manage vulnerability workflows faster and more effectively.

 ## Mission Statement